-h.
-Even with reasonable ventilation it is likely if the temperature is less than 5°C and the humidity is high that condensation will occur.
-Ideally the temperature should be kept about 20°C when occupied.
+- become very cold.
+Whenever possible, put the heating on at a low level before use by pre heating in cold weather. - Even with reasonable ventilation it is likely if the temperature is less than 5oC and the humidity is high that condensation will occur.
+Ideally the temperature should be kept about 20oC when occupied.